Revenge bedtime procrastination (RBP) is intentionally delaying going to bed to gain a sense of control over leisure time.

 The RBPS breaks down the BPS into delay and self-regulation failure factors, and includes an additional 9 (18 total) questions related to revenge and numbing.

-This scale is an extension of the BPS that seeks to measure Revenge Bedtime Procrastination across the following four dimensions:
+This scale is an extension of the BPS that seeks to measure Revenge Bedtime Procrastination across the four functional dimensions:

 The above dimensions are derived from our clinical work with procrastinators.
 We reason that better understanding the factors influencing your bedtime procrastination can help you direct your efforts to curb your behaviour to where they will be most impactful.